 • increased pain or inability to feel pain

-• loss of ability to detect changes in heat and cold
+• inability to detect changes in heat and cold

 • difficulty with coordination and balance

-• burning, stabbing, lancing, boring, or shooting pains, which may be worse at night
+• burning, stabbing, lancing, or shooting pains, which may worsen at night

-Especially in cases when the cause is diabetes, sensory neuropathy can also lead to foot and leg ulcers, infection, and gangrene.
+When sensory neuropathy is due to diabetes, it can also lead to foot and leg ulcers, infection, and gangrene.

 Motor neuropathy